laserrr17/Summer2026-Internships/job-tracker/README.md

 ## Features

-- 🔐 **Password Protection**: Secure your application data with password authentication
+- 🔐 **User Authentication**: Secure email + password login with Supabase Auth
+- 👤 **Multi-User Support**: Each user has their own private account and data
+- 💾 **Database Storage**: Your data is saved in a real PostgreSQL database (no more lost data!)
+- 🌍 **Cross-Device Sync**: Access your applications from any device
+- 📅 **Application Tracking**: Track when you applied to each job with timestamps
 - 📊 **Live Data**: Automatically fetches the latest job listings from the SimplifyJobs GitHub repository
 - 🔄 **Auto-Updates**: Jobs refresh automatically - see new postings as they're added!
-- ✅ **Application Tracking**: Check off jobs as you apply with persistent local storage
+- ✅ **Smart Sorting**: Most recent applications appear first in your applied jobs list
 - 🔍 **Advanced Filtering**: Search by company, role, location, category, and application status
 - 📈 **Statistics Dashboard**: See total jobs, applied count, and remaining opportunities at a glance
-- 💾 **Export Functionality**: Download your applied jobs list as JSON
+- 💾 **Export Functionality**: Download your applied jobs list with dates as JSON
 - 🔗 **Direct Application Links**: Click to apply directly from the table
 - 🎨 **Beautiful UI**: Built with shadcn/ui components and Tailwind CSS
 - ⚡ **Fast & Responsive**: Next.js with optimized performance